Short vs. Long Retreats — What Duration Really Works

 The length you choose will shape everything: what opens, what stays untouched, what you bring back.

-The 3-day retreat — the art of the reset
+the art of the reset

 A weekend retreat is like taking your nervous system to a quiet mechanic.